dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 So far I've talked mostly about generic concepts of the functional programming paradigm, but there is a wealth of benefits which come specifically with F#.
 The obvious one is [.NET Core]().
 As we all know Microsoft is putting a lot of work into their new open source, cross platform, multi language runtime.

 F# is part of .NET and therefore runs on all .NET runtimes, which include [.NET Core](), [.NET Framework]() and [Xamarin]() (Mono).
 This means that anyone can develop F# on either Windows, Linux or macOS.
-It also means that F# developers have access to a huge and extremely mature eco system of high quality libraries.
+It also means that F# developers have access to a large eco system of extremely mature and high quality libraries.
 Because F# is a multi paradigm language (yes you can write object oriented code too if you want) it can reference and call into any third party package no matter if it was written in F#, C# or VB.NET.

 <h2 id="open-source">Open Source</h2>